Chevy Bolt OBD2 PIDs Project

 - Paste the CSV file there

-- Open Torque, main menu, Settings, Manage extra PIDs/Sensors
+- Open Torque, main menu (sprocket in bottom left corner), Settings, Manage extra PIDs/Sensors

 - Upper right menu, add predefined set, and the CSV file should be one of them